James Liston: Bishop of Auckland

 In December 1929, Liston became Auckland's seventh Roman Catholic bishop and remained so for the next 41 years.
 Liston's decisive support of Bishop Lyons of Christchurch enabled the establishment of Holy Name Seminary as a minor seminary in that city in 1947.

 Rugby league involvement

 He was the president of the Marist Rugby League Club in 1933.

-Honours
+Honours and awards

-In 1935, he was awarded the King George V Silver Jubilee Medal.
-He was also named a Companion of the Order of St Michael and St George.
+In 1935, Liston was awarded the King George V Silver Jubilee Medal, and in 1953 he was awarded the Queen Elizabeth II Coronation Medal.

-In 1953, he was given the honorary title of "archbishop".
+Liston was appointed Chevalier de la Légion d'Honneur as a foreigner, by a French decree of 15 September 1938, in recognition of his service as Bishop of Auckland.
+In 1953, he was given the honorary title of archbishop.
 Two years later, he received an honorary Doctor of Laws (LLD) from the University of Auckland.

-Liston was appointed Chevalier de la Légion d'Honneur as a foreigner, by a French decree of 15 September 1938, in recognition of his service as Bishop of Auckland.
+In the 1968 New Year Honours, Liston was appointed a Companion of the Order of St Michael and St George.

 Liston College in Henderson is named in his honour.